CarmenK2/ETL-project/README.md

 * Create a loop with error exception to extract latitude and longitude for each unique winerey

 #### Step 3 - Find soil composition data utilising Agric Soil API
+* Created soild dataframe
+* Looped through soil API to retrieve soil data based on latitude and longitude of wineries

 #### Step 4 - Transform Weather data
 * Round down those Lat and lng statistic to only 2 digits to look up weather stations from BOM